program descriptions

 Executive Management Team

-Equity and Environmental Justice Program
+- Equity and Environmental Justice Manager

 EXTERNAL OPERATIONS

 The Adaptive Systems and Accountability Program leads the development, management, and implementation of adaptive management processes and information management systems that support the recovery and long-term protection of the Puget Sound ecosystem.
-Using the Open Standards for the Practice of Conservation as a guiding framework, the team works closely with Partnership staff and partners to ensure decisions about Puget Sound recovery are informed by the best available science, consider the diverse perspectives from around the region, and incorporate learning from past and current efforts.
+Using the Open Standards for the Practice of Conservation as a guiding framework, the team works closely with Partnership staff and partners to ensure decisions about Puget Sound recovery are informed by the best available science, consider the diverse perspectives from around the region, and incorporate learning from past and current efforts

 The Boards Program is responsible for supporting the Leadership Council, Ecosystem Coordination Board, and Science Panel, which in turn guide the agency in its charge to accelerate Puget Sound recovery.
 The Boards Program also supports the Puget Sound Salmon Recovery Council, which advises the Leadership Council on matters related to salmon recovery.
 This program coordinates and focuses the efforts of recovery partners on each of the agency’s boards to align actions, remove barriers, build partnerships, mobilize funding, and drive innovation to advance the recovery effort.